terence9213/ZenikaAssignment/README.md

 A possible mitigation would be to implement an ID tracking table that increments everytime a new row is created.

-The antd toast message doesn't seem to be working for this project.
+The antd toast message doesn't seem to be working for this project for some reason.

 ## Conclusion
 Many of these frameworks were new to me, so hopefully I was able to implement the best practices.